madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 <p>
     I know what you are thinking, but <strong>where are my graphs?</strong> I came here for the graphs.
-I hear you, we were grewing to a crescendo.
+I hear you, we were just about to do exactly that pal.
 </p>

 <h2>Filtering and displaying the data per state</h2>